MarlinFirmware/Marlin/README.md

 building the firmware is currently tested under linux (WSL), tho windows may work too.
 1. install the GNU ARM Toolchain (see [.toolchain/README.md](/.toolchain/README.md))
 2. change into into the `Marlin` directory
+3. update the configuration files (`Configuration.h` and `Configuration_adv.h`). for example configurations, see [shadow578/Marlin-Configurations-H32](https://github.com/shadow578/Marlin-Configurations-H32)
-3. run `make -f H32.mk all` to build the firmware
+4. run `make -f H32.mk all` to build the firmware
    - if you previously built the firmware, either use `make -f H32.mk clean` to clean up the previous build or use `make -f H32.mk rebuild` to rebuild the firmware.
-4. once the firmware is compiled, a `firmware.bin` file will be present in the `Marlin/build/` directory
+5. once the firmware is compiled, a `firmware.bin` file will be present in the `Marlin/build/` directory
    - if the firmware does not compile, please check that the toolchain is installed correctly.